paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <code>—<a href="https://nationworldnews.com/cardano-foundation-official-says-there-are-different-use-cases-for-different-blockchains/">Mel McCann</a>, Vice President of Engineering, Cardano Foundation</code>
 </p> -->

-Are you interested in responsive, emergent, collaborative and sustainable governance for Cardano, as well as greater accountability for your investments in the ecosystem, to help Cardano thrive based on <b>human values</b>?
+Are you interested in responsive, emergent, collaborative and sustainable governance for Cardano, to help Cardano not only survive but thrive based on <b>human values</b>?
 The Cardano protocol is a means to economy—not an end—and is not perfect.
 With appropriate governance, the protocol may not require perfection.<sup><a href="#dependency">1</a></sup>

 <p align="center">
     <img src="https://github.com/paradoxicalsphere/cardano-improvement-proposals/blob/67ec3da1c085f86ae2ae9f74548a5c9ff5463973/CIP-x/images/Here%20to%20Help.png" alt="" title="">